xentripetal/ProjectVerse/README.md

 * Home Building - Add objects into home, decorative and functional
 * Modular Ship Design - Build/Purchase upgrades to ship that reflect in its physical design
 * Quests - Players will given quests to complete.
-* Relationships - Players will be able to build friendships and possibly more with NPCS (undecided on how explicit)
+* Relationships - Players will be able to build friendships and and enemies with the NPCs.
 * Morality - Players will be given choices over time that will change a players morality score and affect the lives of NPCs.
-* Managment - Players will be able to hire certain NPCS to do tasks for them, from handling crops, chopping trees, running cargo, or robbing ships.
+* Management - Players will be able to hire certain NPCS to do tasks for them, from handling crops, chopping trees, running cargo, or robbing ships.
 * Automation - Players will slowly be able to add automation to their enterprise.
-I want them to be fully programmable, similar to Opencomputers minecraft mod.
+Taking inspiration from Factorio with transportation and processing.
+With this, I want controllers to manipulate these machines to be fully programmable, presumably via LUA or possibly a Zachtronics inspired psuedo-assembly.
 However I'm uncertain how feasible this will be.
 * Trading - There will be an influenceable economy that will affect what and how the player trades items and moves cargo.
-* A lot more - I am planning on updating this readme every other sprint (4 weeks) to add more information and put my thoughts and progress down.
+* A lot more - I am planning on updating this readme over time.

 ## Development